 The golden hour will produce very warm color rendering.
 By contrast, during the blue hour, you should expect cold colors.
 Adjusting white balance during those times will make subsequent retouching much easier.
 In most cases, automatic white balance is sufficient, but you can customize it at will to gain in precision or to highlight the cold or warm hues in the resulting image.

 You can use presets to simplify your task (cloudy, daylight, etc.), but you may prefer to control white balance manually, which is easier than it might seem and allow you to take the best golden hour and blue hour photos.

 Using a graduated filter

 Whether you are taking photos at the blue hour or at the golden hour, readiness is key.
 Check the weather and frame your shot ahead of time.
 To optimize your images, use a tripod, take RAW images, and adjust your white balance.
-Lastly, a graduated filter will be your best friend and help you achieve stunning results during those magical hours.
+Lastly, a graduated filter will be your best friend and help you achieve stunning results during those best times to take pictures outside.